dougkpowers/pc1550-interface/README.md

 on this line if (and ONLY IF) the PGM line is configured in PC-16OUT mode.
 Refer to the PC1550 installation manual for instructions on how to configure this mode.
 The bits meaning follow:

-   0 - PGM Output (whatever the PGM is configured for)
+   0 --  PGM Output (whatever the PGM is configured for)
          (This library assumes PGM terminal has been programmed for strobe output.
 This sets bit 0 to the on position when the alarm goes off.
 And the bit remains set until the panel is disarmed).
-   1 - Fire buttom pressed (on for 4 sec)
+   1 --  Fire buttom pressed (on for 4 sec)
-   2 - Aux button pressed (on for 4 sec)
+   2 --  Aux button pressed (on for 4 sec)
-   3 - Panic button pressed (on for 4 sec)
+   3 --  Panic button pressed (on for 4 sec)
-   4 - Armed
+   4 --  Armed
-   5 - Armed
+   5 --  Armed
-   6 - Armed with bypass (on for 5 sec)
+   6 --  Armed with bypass (on for 5 sec)
-   7 - Trouble
+   7 --  Trouble
-   8 - Fire (on when fire alarm is latched in)
+   8 --  Fire (on when fire alarm is latched in)
-   9 - Not used
+   9 --  Not used
-  10 - Zone 6 tripped while armed
+  10 --  Zone 6 tripped while armed
-  11 - Zone 5 tripped while armed
+  11 --  Zone 5 tripped while armed
-       ...
+  12 --  Zone 4 tripped while armed
+  13 --  Zone 3 tripped while armed
+  14 --  Zone 2 tripped while armed
-  15 - Zone 1 tripped while armed
+  15 --  Zone 1 tripped while armed

 For the PGM terminal to work, it will need to be connected to the AUX+ terminal with a 1k Ohm resistor (for PC1550s)